Inorganic chemistry

 Lanthanide and actinide complexes

-Stephen Liddle focuses on the structure, bonding and magnetism of lanthanide and actinide complexes, with a focus on species containing metal-ligand multiple bonds, as well as the activation and derivatisation of small molecules, such as dinitrogen.
+The Liddle group investigates the synthesis, structure, bonding, magnetism, and reactivity of lanthanide and actinide complexes, with a focus on species containing metal-ligand multiple bonds, metal-metal bonds, and small molecule activations in catalysis.

 Molecular and electronic structure of coordination complexes

-David Collison investigates the molecular and electronic structure of coordination complexes as models for biological systems, with a particular emphasis on the use of EPR spectroscopy.
+David Collison is co-Director of the EPSRC National Research Facility for EPR spectroscopy, and investigates the molecular and electronic structure of metal ions and radicals in chemistry, materials, biology and medicine, with an emphasis on the use of EPR spectroscopy.

 Molecular magnetism and quantum information